 Complexity tends to peak, or increases rapidly, prior to a crisis.
 Financial markets are no exception.

 We have devised new complexity-based indices for anticipating Black Swans.
 One such index, which we call C3, has worked egregiously in major European markets, offering early warnings ranging from 40 to 220 hours before the February 2020 collapse.
-Below are the charts of the said indices together with the corresponding C3 index.
+The analysis was based on the evolution of the market index itself, not its components.
+Below are the charts of the said market indices together with the corresponding C3 index.
 The dashed red line indicates when C3 peaks, triggering a shorting signal, while the blue dashed line coincides with the commencing of the downfall.
-Similar information is very useful in shorting markets, purchasing, for example, put options.
-Time is always money.
+Similar information is very useful in purchasing, for example, put options.

 For obvious reasons we have grayed out the C3 signal after early May 2020.
 If C3 peaks again soon we will be looking at a W-shaped crisis.
 What will it be?